fcrepo-exts/fcrepo-import-export/README.md

 ##### Bag Profile

+[BagIt Profiles](https://bagit-profiles.github.io/bagit-profiles-specification/) allow creators and consumers of Bags to agree on optional components of the Bags they are exchanging.
+Each profile is defined using a json file which outlines the constraints according to the BagIt Profiles specification.

 To enable a bag profile, use the `-g` or `--bag-profile` option.
 The import/export utility currently supports the following bag profiles:

 * [default](https://raw.githubusercontent.com/duraspace/bagit-support/master/src/main/resources/profiles/default.json)
 * [aptrust](https://raw.githubusercontent.com/duraspace/bagit-support/master/src/main/resources/profiles/aptrust.json)